zackees/webtorrent-seeder/README_ARCHITECTURE.md

 Multiple tracker servers can exist for a piece of content.

 The tracking server is packaged up in a docker instance, which can be deployed on Render.com free-tier of services.

+For redundancy, multiple trackers should be used which will make the content impossible to censor.

 #### Tracker Installation Instructions